-But what if we were to tell you that you don’t even need specialized equipment to get started with transforming your menus?
+But what if we were to tell you that you don’t even need specialized equipment to get started with transforming your restaurant menus on TV screens?
 A regular flat-screen television is the perfect canvas for a digital restaurant menu board, and chances are you already have one on-site.

 Recent studies have found that simply having a digital display can increase the time customers spend in your restaurant by as much as 30%.
 This gives you plenty of time to drive sales up through that extra coffee or dessert.

-Read on to discover four key results of making use of digital menu displays.
+Read on to discover four key results of putting restaurant menus on TV.